k-int/bas-quire/content/issue-01/pregnant-wit.md

 > To what Artificer, is not Picture, a great pleasure and Commoditie?
 Which of them all, will refuse the Direction and ayde of Picture?
 The Architect, the Goldsmith, and the Arras Weaver: of Picture, make great account.
 Our lively Herbals, our portraitures of birdes, beastes, and fishes: and our curious Anatomies, which way, are they most perfectly made, or with most pleasure, of us beholden?
 Is it not by Picture onely?[^47]

+{% figure 'amarr-fig6' %}

-In writing this passage Dee was doubtless thinking of (to use his term) "mechanical" artists, such as the (probable) embroiderer Thomas Trevilian, whose several manuscripts show ample evidence of the sort of copying Dee praises ([fig. 6](#figure6)).[^48] Yet it has not hitherto been recognized that the above passage informed John Case's letter to Haydocke, mentioned earlier, in which the scholar subtly shifts emphasis to indicate that painting offers not simply a pattern to be replicated, but a model of practice, learning, and (ultimately) ethics.
+In writing this passage Dee was doubtless thinking of (to use his term) "mechanical" artists, such as the (probable) embroiderer Thomas Trevilian, whose several manuscripts show ample evidence of the sort of copying Dee praises ([fig. 6](#amarr-fig6)).[^48] Yet it has not hitherto been recognized that the above passage informed John Case's letter to Haydocke, mentioned earlier, in which the scholar subtly shifts emphasis to indicate that painting offers not simply a pattern to be replicated, but a model of practice, learning, and (ultimately) ethics.
 As he explains:

 > One shaddow of man, one image of his partes, in this \[Lomazzo's\] Booke showeth us better use.
 For if Hippocrates will read an Anatomie, heere-hence he may learne exact and true proportion of humane Bodies; if Dioscorides will make an Herball, here he may have skill to set forth hearbes, plantes, and fruites, in most lively colours.
 Geometricians heere-hence for Buylding may take their perfect Modelles.
 Cosmographers may finde good arte to make their Mappes and Tables.
 Historians cannot heere want a pencell to over-shaddow men's famous Actes, Persons, and Morall pictures.[^49]